TerenceLiu98/terenceliu98.github.io.source/content/post/my-homelab-2.md

 ### MultiMedia

-I use Jellyfin as my multimedia server and install it via the `docker-compose.yml`:
+There are multiple multimedia software, for istance, [Plex](https://www.plex.tv/), [Emby](https://emby.media), [Jellyfin](https://jellyfin.org), and [KODI](https://kodi.tv/).
+For some reason, I did not want to pay too much money of the media service as I just want a place that can show the poster and brief introduction of the video, and I don't need too much "fancy" features.
+By comparison, I choose Jellyfin, the "open-source version of Emby", as me multimedia server and I install it via the `docker-compose.yml`:

 ```yaml
 version: "2.1"